 We often hear people in India forcing their friends, who don’t drink scotch, beer, vodka or any other alcoholic beverage, to have red wine.
-The reason they give, because it’s good for health.
-So, is red wine good for health?
+The reason they give is, because it’s good for health.
 In fact, we all have also heard the same statement quite often.
 Let’s get the true story behind this fact.

 Wine is actually an alcoholic drink, made from fermented grapes, and is considered a relatively healthier option as compared to other alcoholic beverages, because of the presence of certain healthy compounds in it.
 Generally, the colour of the wines we have is red or white, but there can be various shades of the two colours.
-Red wine is considered to be more beneficial to the two.
-Is red wine good for health- let’s see what the research says-
+Red grape varieties and red wines contain roughly 3- to 10-fold more resveratrol than their white counterparts

-Resveratrol, acc. to a 2006 study in the journal Current Drug Targets, by a research team led by French Researcher D. Delmas, is a plant toxin, which is produced in the grape skin, to protect itself from infection from a plant pathogen named Botrytis Cinerea.
-Resveratrol is also found in other fruits and berries like raspberry, acai berry, plums, tomatoes, peanuts and peanut products like peanut butter, and supplements like Grape Seed Extract, etc.
+Resveratrol is a plant toxin, which is produced in the grape skin, to protect itself from infection from a plant pathogen named Bothrytis Cinerea.
+Resveratrol is also found in other fruits and berries like raspberry, acai berry, plums, tomatoes, peanuts and peanut products like peanut butter, and supplements like Grape Seed Extract etc.

-In a 2004 study in the journal Drug, Metabolism and Disposition, T. Walle and fellow researchers found that resveratrol has a high absorption rate but low bioavailability in the human body, especially from oral ingestion.
-Most of the oral resveratrol taken during the study was found to pass out of the body through urine and very less amount was found in the body for use.
+A study, found that resveratrol has a high absorption rate but low bioavailability in the human body, specially from oral ingestion.
+Most of the oral resveratrol taken during the study, was found to pass out of the body through urine and very less amount was found in the body for use.

-Now, having a drink or two of Red wine or for that matter, any alcoholic beverage is not the issue.
+Now, having a glass of Red wine (recommended limit of app.
+140ml/day), or for that matter any alcoholic beverage is not the issue.
 There is no need to convince yourself or anybody, why you like to booze.
 The aim is to stay within moderation when drinking, and not to worry about health benefits the drink can incur.
-This is because in 2011 when the American Heart Association did a poll among a thousand adults to inquire about the fact that whether they know about the benefits of drinking red wine, 76% of the adults thought red wine is good for heart, but only 30% were aware of the recommended limits.